truenas/documentation/content/TruenasApps/_index.md

 To select a different pool for apps to use, click **Settings > Unset Pool**.
 This turns off the apps service until you choose another pool for apps to use.

 ## Changing App Trains
-SCALE applications are available in three catalogs (trains):
+TrueNAS applications are available in three catalogs (trains):

-* **stable** - Default train of official apps, vetted by iXsystems, chosen because of the features and functionality of the app, and how they integrate with SCALE.
+* **stable** - Default train of official apps, vetted by iXsystems, chosen because of the features and functionality of the app, and how they integrate with TrueNAS.
 * **enterprise** - Default train of apps, simplified and validated for for Enterprise users for Enterprise-licensed systems.
 * **community** - Apps proposed and maintained by the community